devramsean0/train-locs-board/JOURNAL.md

 flowchart TB

 power[Power] ---> microcontroller[Microcontroller]
-micrcontroller ---> specialstuff[Special Stuff]
+microcontroller ---> specialstuff[Special Stuff]
 ```

-I decided to switch voltage regulators to the SE5120, due to it being much easier to solder.
+I decided to switch voltage regulators to the SED5120, due to it being much easier to solder.
 And 1 and a bit hours in, I have a the basis of the power supply

 ![Power Schematic V1](Journal/images/schematic-power-v1.png)